-The first Sunday night we were supposed to shoot, only the technical director showed up.
+The first Sunday night we were supposed to shoot the HBO Promo using drone, only the technical director, Tom Mahoney, showed up.
 As I mentioned they had also hired me to shoot some plates for EFX.
 So after MacArthur park we went to a location next to 6th street and the Harbor Freeway.
 There was a “community” of homeless people living right there.
 Despite one guy yelling at the moon 25′ from where we were shooting we started to get the shots they wanted.
-Originally we were going to record from my A7S II to my Atomos Flame, but it wasn’t working right, so my only choice was an Odyssy 7Q, a piece of gear I had never used.
-When I handed Tom the monitor for approval, his thumb hit the false color button which is unnoticeable.
-Neither of us knew what happened and started trouble shooting cables.
+We were shooting on my Sony A7S II to my Atomos Flame,to capture the footage at the highest resolution with a Kessler slider to get some movement to the shot.
+As no one had showed up that night, we got what we thought the director would want.
+The whole not showing up thing was a series of miscommunications, so the shoot was rescheduled.

 Part of the discussion was that they wanted the palm tress to have some definition, so with a set of Luma Cubes on my Phantom 4 Pro I “painted light” onto the palm trees, which gave the director, Greg Harrison what he was looking for.

 We were also asked to get a plate for the shot where he looks out his window and see’s the night time DTLA Skyline which needed to be a different view.
 While shooting that plate, I saw a green light bouncing off of the props.
 I realized someone was trying to damage my camera sensor with a laser.
 Because of the Inspire’s design, and I landed immediately, the sensor survived.
 Some of the things I’ve experienced flying drones commercially since 2012 are insane!